visciang/mbs/docs/introduction.md

 ### What MBS is not

-Well, first it is not Bazel :) .. joking.
+Well, first it is neither Bazel nor a buildkit frontend :) .. joking.

 It's all about **tradeoff**.
 We should do one thing and do it well.
-This can't be considered without a clear context that defines where we would like to operate; and different context means different requirements, different expectations and so different definition of "one thing done well".
+This can't be considered without a clear context that defines where we would like to operate; and different context means different requirements, different expectations and so different definitions of "one thing done well".

 What we are trying to target here is a simple thing to operate in the context of project oriented monorepositories with a number N of components where N is such that you can run a full build of it on a single machine (you can run means you accept the time it could take to complete a full build on you n-cpu-core host).